 After some early morning birding in the agricultural areas surrounding the sanctuary, looking for any species we might have missed inside the reserve, we transfer to Agra (two hours).
 Once alternating with Delhi as the capital of the Mughal Empire, Agra’s now sprawling metropolis is scattered with magnificent architectural monuments to this rich period of India's history.
 Arguably the most beautiful building in the world, the Taj Mahal was constructed between 1632 and 1653 by the grieving Emperor Shah Jehan for his beloved wife Mumtaz Mahal.
 This spectacular mausoleum, with its marble walls exquisitely inlaid with flowers of lapis, cornelian, agate, jade and verses of the Koran, is one of the wonders of the world.
 Agra's Red Fort is a vast complex of marble palaces, mosques and administrative buildings enclosed within massive walls of red sandstone, was the residence of the Mughal Dynasty, and offers a fascinating insight into their daily lives, as well as views of the Taj Mahal from its upper balconies.
 The Taj gardens are a good place for common north Indian birds and excellent for Small Mongoose, and are a good vantage point for birding on the Yamuna River, which can be surprisingly good with Temminck’s and Little Stint, sandpipers including Marsh, Avocet, Black-winged Stilt, and Ruddy Shelduck.
 Late afternoon we will continue on to Jarar village in the Chambal River region (two hours).
 Our lodge here is a sympathetically refurbished cattle fairground, whose restaurant in the old stables serves wonderful organic home-style north Indian dishes.
 Overnight Jarar for one night.

-DAYS 5 - 6: Friday 7 December – Saturday 8 December CHAMBAL - KATNI
+DAYS 5 - 6: Friday 6 March - Saturday 7 March CHAMBAL - BANDHAVGARH

 The Chambal is a perennial tributary of the Yamuna, providing water security to a vast area of irrigated agricultural plains.
 This is one of north India’s least polluted waterways, home to a rich fauna that includes Marsh Crocodile, the majority population of distinctive Gharial, and Ganges River Dolphin.
 This is also one of the most reliable places to see the patchily distributed Indian Skimmer, and endangered Black-bellied Tern.
 We take a leisurely morning boat safari on the river, hoping to see all these plus a wider selection of birds along the shore such as Egyptian Vulture, Brown Crake, Great Thick-knee, River Lapwing, Indian Black Ibis and Sand Lark.

 As we make our way to and from the river we will pass through the unique mud ravines that flank its course, where we hope to find Common and Yellow-eyed Babblers, Desert Wheater and Crested Bunting in the sparse thorn scrub.
 Away from the river, we will explore the sprawling grounds of our lodge, where patches of thorn forest provide an important refuge for birds and mammals in the vast expanses of cultivated lands that surrounds them.
 Common residents here include Coppersmith Barbet, Jungle Babbler, Rufous Treepie, Indian Grey Hornbill, Spotted Owlet and Brown Hawk-owl, and we also have a chance of Indian Hare, Common Palm Civet and Jungle Cat in surrounding fields.
 We will also find a roosting colony of Indian Flying Fox in the trees.
-We leave Chambal after lunch, driving back to Delhi (five hours) for an overnight stay.
-This allows us to take a flight to Jabalpur the following morning, an important consideration, which avoids a long road journey and also the alternative of an overnight train.
+We leave Chambal after lunch on Friday, driving back to Delhi (six hours) for an overnight stay.
+This allows us to take a flight to Jabalpur on Saturday morning, an important consideration which avoids a long road journey and/or the alternative of an overnight train.
 We then drive to Bandhavgarh (three hours) through central India’s fascinating rural landscape.
 Overnight Bandhavgarh for four nights.

 all Tiger pics on this page were taken by your Leader Dave Pullan